jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <div class="imgcap">
 <img src="/assets/dl/fc_2l.png" style="border:none;width:60%">
 </div>

+> Congratulations!
+We just solve a problem using deep learning!

+In real life, instead of 2 inputs (length of education and monthly income) to the network, there may be a couple dozens **features** (input).
+For more complex problems, we add more layers to the fully connected network (FC) to enrich the model.
+For object recognition in small image (about a thousand pixels), we convert each pixel into a feature and feed it to a FC.
+Nevertheless, if we want to push the accuracy up for larger image or more complex visual problems, we add convolution layers in front of the FC.
+Nevertheless, learning the FC covers the critical tecniques that is common to other type of networks.

+> In machine learning, we call the input "feature".
+In visual problems, we may visualize what activates a node.
+We call it what feature a network is extracting.

 Now we increase the hidden layer from 2 to 4.
 We find that our prediction accuracy drops.
 And it takes more time to train and more tuning.
 When we plot it in 3D with variable income and eduction, we realized some part of the 2D plain is bended instead of flat.
 <div class="imgcap">